The Pick n Pay Store Account is a credit facility accessible on your Smart Shopper card to

 - The offer:

-- The offer is not transferable and the R100 voucher may not be exchanged for cash or other prizes.
+- The offer is not transferable and may not be exchanged for cash or other prizes.

-- In order to qualify as a participant for this promotional offer:
+- In order to qualify as an participant for this promotional offer:

 - the participant must live in the Republic of South Africa;